-Pinterest Ads Basics: How to set up a successful Promoted Pin campaign?
+Pinterest ads basics how to set up a successful promoted pin campaign

 1. Pick a Pin – I would recommend you only one pin per campaign.
 When just starting out, it is the cleanest way to get started.
 You have to choose eye catching and clickable pin.
 My tip is to choose pin that already has very good organic performance as traffic.
-But, before, I want you to think well about which link to your site you will need to drive traffic the most – think well on what your landing page should be and be sure to include there a good reason the people to click!
-I mean the strong “call to action” message.
+But, before, I want you to think well about which link to your site you will need to drive traffic the most – think well on what your landing page should be and be sure to include there a good reason the people to click J I mean the strong “call to action” message.
 Also, vertical Pins (that is, Pins that are portrait-oriented rather than landscape-oriented) take up a lot more screen real estate in the Pinterest results and are therefore more likely to draw Pinners’ attention.

 2. Targeting – one thing you should know is that on Pinterest you have 2 options to target audiences: